zihuiz/ch6-functions/README.md

   # BY DEFAULT, DO EVERYTHING IN HERE
 }
 ```
 For practice writing conditional statements in functions, see [exercise-2](http://github.com/info201-s17/m7-functions/tree/master/exercise-2).
-Note, you'll need to be familiar with some of the concepts from [module-7](https://github.com/INFO-201/m7-vectors).
+Note, you'll need to be familiar with some of the concepts from [Chapter 8](https://info201-s17.github.io/book/introduction-to-vectors.html).